 - Work together.
 If your child is thinking about or using substances, help them look at why and how they came to this decision.
 Explore other ways to deal with their situation and where they can get support.
 Let your child know you are raising the issue because you care about them.
 Offer support and let them know you are ready to help them deal with whatever may be contributing to their substance use.
 Help them make informed choices but avoid trying to control their behaviours.

 - Focus on well-being.
 Have ongoing talks so your child can express their ideas and feelings, and hear yours.
 Let your child know that you care about their overall well-being and life goals.
 This means helping them develop the skills to make wise decisions - to know when to take risks and when to play it safe.
 Help your child consider what they need for their physical, mental and emotional well-being now and for the future.
 Talk about their goals and how substance use may affect their plans.

 - Be an example.
 Think about how you make decisions on how to have fun and spend time with friends.
 What do you do to deal with stress?
 How does substance use fit in?
 Be honest about your own struggles.
 Recognize that, from an early age, your child watches and learns from you.
 They see how you monitor, limit or turn down chances to use substances.
-Let them see you use substance-free ways to cope with stress.
+Let them see you cope with stress without using substances.
 Suggest ways to deal with pressures in life, such as mindfulness, talking to friends, being active, getting into nature and more.

 - Be aware and available.
 Pay attention to what is going on in your child’s life.
 Notice any sudden changes in things like mood or schoolwork.
 Your child could be going through a normal stage of development, or it could be a sign of substance use or a mental health challenge.
 Respect your child’s need for independence, but also be sure they know you are ready to help.
 Think about how the things that affect you may affect your child.
 Create an environment where your child will feel safe and supported for these conversations.